beastrc/learn-web3_dapp/markdown/solana/FUND_ACCOUNT.md

 # 🏋️ Challenge

 {% hint style="tip" %}
 In `pages/api/solana/fund.ts`, implement the `fund` function.
-Convert the text input to an address and use `requestAirdrop` to get 1 **SOL**.
+Convert the address passed in the request body to a public key and use `requestAirdrop` to get 1 **SOL**.
 You must replace the instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out.**